jetbundle/jetbundle.github.io/_diffequations/KATEX_PARSING_ISSUES.md

 4. **Preserve context** - don't break surrounding text
 5. **Test compilation** after fixes

+Also in general, you need to ensure that mostly simple small things like explaining veriablesor quickexpressions are done in $...$ exclusively, and most functions and equations etc are done with $$...$$ primarily. expressions $...$ and reasoning etc but equations nad longer things done exclusively with $$ $$ thank you.
+Ensure that this is all properly cleanred up. thank you.

 ## Implementation

 See `fix_katex_parsing.py` for automated fix script.